-As to petitioner's argument that the circuit court erred in terminating her parental rights without considering less-restrictive alternatives, the Court finds no error.
-As addressed above, the evidence established that petitioner failed to remedy the circumstances that led to the prior involuntary termination of her parental rights.
+As to petitioner's argument that the circuit court erred in terminating his parental rights without considering less-restrictive alternatives, the Court finds no error.
+As addressed above, the evidence established that petitioner took no steps to comply with the services the DHHR offered in the prior abuse and neglect proceeding.
+Further, the circuit court noted that petitioner could not "indicate the presence of any deficiencies in parenting ability," despite the fact that petitioner failed to improve his cognitive functioning or remedy the circumstances present in the prior abuse and neglect proceeding.
 The circuit court also noted that petitioner's anger management issues persisted from the prior abuse and neglect proceeding.
 As such, the circuit court found that petitioner was "presently unwilling and/or unable to provide adequately for the child's needs."